WARP4dot52/lambda/poincare_junior/doc/tree.md

 TreeRefs are smart pointers used to track Trees as they move inside the pool.

-For this purpose, the EditionPool owns a table of all the alive references and updates each of them after each modification of a Tree inside the pool.
+For this purpose, the TreeStack owns a table of all the alive references and updates each of them after each modification of a Tree inside the pool.
 For this reason, TreeRefs are intended to be temporary and used sparingly where performance matters.
 You will often see function passing `TreeRefs&` to